 How to get to the Cruise Port

 From San Francisco International Airport, you’re looking at around a 45 minute drive to Pier 27 on the Embarcadero.
-Be aware that traffic can get pretty busy along this road so make sure you leave plenty of time to arrive.
+Be aware that traffic from San Francisco airport can get pretty busy along this road (especially during rush hour) so make sure you leave plenty of time to arrive.
 A taxi ride will cost approximately $60-70 but Uber and Lyft operate in San Francisco and are likely to be a cheaper option.

 If you are driving to the port, the closest and most affordable long term parking is IMPark on Francisco Road.
 The Waterfront Parking Lot at 80 Francisco Road offers long term cruise passenger parking for $20 per day.
 There is a short term car park at Pier 27 but this is not available on days when cruise ships are docked.

-Rental car services can be found near Fisherman’s Wharf, which is easy walking distance to the cruise terminal.
+Rental car services can be found near Fisherman’s Wharf, which is easy walking distance to the San Francisco cruise terminal.

 Places to eat near San Francisco cruise port